 REDUCE YOUR CARBON FOOTPRINT

-In the meantime, when your destination is reached, try travelling by boat, train, tuk-tuk, rickshaw, bike or simply walk.
-Try out the local modes of transportation.
 Travelling by bicycle rickshaw was one of the most fun things I have done, and there are no environmental dangers involved in that.
-This is a hard one, but try your best!
+This is a hard one to “perfect”, but try your best!

 LEARN FROM THE LOCALS

-Travelling the world is a gift.
-Something almost half the worlds population has never had the opportunity to do.
-So let’s have respect for the world.
-We as travellers are no better than the locals… Travel sustainably, it is the least we can do!
+Travelling the world is a gift – something that almost half of the world’s population has never had the opportunity to do.
+So care for the planet and its people!

 [ READ NEXT: How to be Sustainable in the World’s Most Visited Cities ]